 Designated meeting time: fourth Friday of every month | 12:30 – 2:00 pm

 *Note: Dates and times are subject to change

 Connecting to Care published a free-self guided CLAS Toolkit, entitled Advancing Health Equity and Racial Justice in Children’s Behavioral Health.
 The toolkit is designed to help organizations develop their own Health Equity Plans.

 Organizations can download the toolkit and complete a self-guided Health Equity Plan or participate in free technical assistance with a cohort of organizations to implement the four-phase model of change described in the toolkit.

-Connecting to Care provides free technical assistance in a variety of modalities to assist organizations in implementing the CLAS Standards and supporting the development of Health Equity Plans.
-Health Equity Plans are intended to guide organizations in identifying and implementing measurable goals across governance, leadership, and workforce; communication and language assistance; and engagement, continuous improvement, and accountability.
+Connecting to Care provides assistance, support, and consultation in a variety of modalities to help organizations connect to care using the CLAS Standards as a basic foundation, and by supporting the development of Health Equity Plans.
+Health Equity Plans are intended to assist organizations in advancing principles of health equity, improving the quality of care and services, and thereby helping them to eliminate health disparities.

-The technical assistance menu provides contact information on how to access available support.
+The assistance and support menu provides contact information on how to access available no-cost consultation.